 I purchased a bunch of these little faux saplings a few years ago and they made an appearance in last year's budget holiday table styling post.
 You'll see them throughout house.
 My wifi sign is linked in this post.
 The next stop is my traditional tree, which is a 7.5 foot artificial Donner Fir I picked up after Christmas last year.
 Decking your halls can get expensive but my decor items are a mixture of recent finds and post-Christmas clearance scores from years past.
 I'm working on a guide to after-Christmas shopping to share with y'all soon!

 This 2017 cylinder bell ornament is from the Magnolia Hearth & Hand collection at Target.
 I wanted something to commemorate the first Christmas here and this little bell fit the bill.
 Here's another option at the same price (only $5!).
-And, because it's impossible to leave there with just one thing, I also picked up a few glass pineapple ornaments while at Target.
+And, because it's impossible to leave Target with just one thing, I also picked up a few glass pineapple ornaments.
 All ornament sources are at the bottom of this post. 🙂

-This tree is in the tradition of the one I grew up with in my parents' home–cascading ribbons, moderate ornaments, and a theme.
-My mother preferred deep jewel-tones like burgundy over red and I do, too, so I kept to a color scheme of burgundy, champagne, and gold tones.
+This tree is in the tradition of the one I grew up with in my parents' home--cascading ribbons, moderate ornaments, and a theme.
+My mother preferred holiday home decor in deep jewel-tones like burgundy over bright reds and greens and I do, too.
+So I kept to a color scheme of burgundy, champagne, and gold tones.
 There's probably a science to tree decoration but I'm not a scientist.
 I will share this tip, though: You can always start over if you don't like it.
 I trimmed both my trees twice but would have hit the reset button as many times as necessary to get the look and feel I wanted!
 Play with the placement and layering of your decorations until the tree is to your liking.